djcarpe/djcarpe/README.md

 When I'm not tinkering with my litany of second hand servers, arduinos, or circuit designs, I'm teaching my 2 year old son the fundamentals of [quantum physics][2] :rocket:.

-My wife(Grace) and I are animal lovers.
+My family loves animals.
 Here is a table of our furry family members.
 <table>
   <tr>
     <th>Name</th>